pifinity/cs50-Final-Project/README.md

 The app is designed to be intuitive and easy to navigate.
 Members only need to enter their name on the home page to log their attendance, while admins have a streamlined workflow for managing meetings and viewing attendance statistics.
 By providing these features in a simple and accessible manner, the Ice Skating Club Sign-In App ensures efficient record-keeping and meeting management for the club.

----

 ## Setting Up the App

 To set up and run the app, you will need Python 3.7 or higher.
 Start by cloning the repository and navigating to the project directory.
 Create a virtual environment, activate it, and install the required dependencies listed in the `requirements.txt` file.
 Next, initialize the database using Flask-Migrate by running `flask db init`, followed by `flask db migrate` and `flask db upgrade` to set up the schema.
 Once the database is ready, start the app by running `flask run`, and access it in your browser at `http://127.0.0.1:5000/`.

 With the app running, you can immediately begin using the sign-in functionality on the home page.
 Admins can log in to access additional features, create meetings, and monitor attendance using the dashboard.
 The simple setup process ensures that the app is ready for use in just a few steps.

----

-This documentation should provide all the guidance needed to navigate the app effectively, starting from the sign-in page and progressing to the admin dashboard and meeting management.
-If any questions arise, the step-by-step instructions will help resolve them quickly.